-Moving from Drupal 7 to version 9 requires a partnership.
+Moving from Drupal 7 to version 9 requires experience.

 The Canton Group is an expert in Drupal development service aligning speed, agility, and technology to meet your business requirements, implement upgrades, and offer the best strategy to migrate from Drupal 7 or Drupal 8 to Drupal 9.